hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 In 2010, Roger Ebert's wrote [that video games are not art](https://www.rogerebert.com/roger-ebert/video-games-can-never-be-art), saying "No one in or out ... has ever been able to cite a game worthy of comparison with the great poets, filmmakers, novelists and poets."
 He then describes a few video games he'd played,   For Ebert, whether or not the form had given him _great artistic experiences_ determined whether or not it was an art form.
 His title gave the conclusion: "Video games can never be art."
 Likewise, some critics nowadays say that generative (or "AI") art isn't art because none of it compares to Shakespeare or Rembrandt.

-However, it's hard to predict the future.
+But it's hard to predict the future.
 Suppose, at the start of the 19th century, you were watching the films of [the Lumière brothers](https://www.youtube.com/watch?v=DEQeIRLxaM4), or Georges Méliès.
 Could one have concluded that film is Not Art And Never Will Be, because these trifles failed to reach the level of Shakespeare?

 <center>
 <figure>
    <p float="left">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xLVChRVfZ74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>
-  <figcaption align="center"><i>"A Trip to the Moon," 1902, by Georges Méliès</i></figcaption>
+  <figcaption align="center"><i>"A Trip to the Moon," 1902, by Georges Méliès.
+It's not Shakespeare, but it's still art.</i></figcaption>
 </figure>
 </center>

 [He later acknowledged](https://www.rogerebert.com/roger-ebert/okay-kids-play-on-my-lawn) that, just because he himself hadn't had profound experiences with video games does not mean that others hadn't.
+This points to yet another definition of art, i.e., potential to create profound experiences in people, which I think a lot of people share.

 Regardless, the Combined form is still an Evaluative definition, effectively defining "art that didn't move me" as "Not Art."
-Philosophers of art have spent considerable effort trying to define objective qualities that Art independent of individual preferences, while still elevating those profound art experiences, but this is what they all boil down to.
+Philosophers of art have spent considerable effort trying to define objective qualities of art independent of individual preferences, while still elevating those profound art experiences, but this is what they all boil down to.

 Folk Definitions and Their Problems
 ==========

-Some notions of art seem to come up again and again, both in in-person discussions, and [online](https://twitter.com/tomgoldsteincs/status/1569770340317904897), I started to hear the following commonplace ideas of art over and over:
+Some notions of art seem to come up [again and again](https://twitter.com/tomgoldsteincs/status/1569770340317904897):

 * "Art is about expressing emotion"
 * "Art is about the artist's intent"
 * "That's not art, because there's no craft"
 * "That's not art, it's just craft"

 and so on.
-I think of these as "folk theories:" not rigorous philosophical theories but, rather, heuristics that help people make sense of the art world.
+I think of these as "folk theories."
+They're not rigorous philosophical theories but, rather, heuristics that help people make sense of the art world.
 These are often the tools we're taught in school or by popular culture.
 They seem to be widely held.
 But, not only do they contradict one another, none of them stand up to the slightest bit of scrutiny, or provide genuinely useful tools for understanding art.

 It's fine to say that you _prefer_ art based on these things like craft or emotion.
-But these statements make no sense as universal theory of art, because there are too many different things we call art in the Western world, that function in too many ways.
+But these statements make no sense as universal theories of art, because there are too many different ways in which art functions.

 **"Art is about expressing emotion"**